mmallmann/masterreload/README.md

 ctrl + alt + w  = show window
 ctrl + alt + q  = kick default session

-if you want to know more about the tool here is a demo:
+if you want to know more about the tool here is a demo (right click on the image -> open in new tab:

 [![IMAGE DEMO](/doc/resources/reloadMasterThumb.png)](https://vimeo.com/107648350)